4542elgh/obsidian_public/content/Projects/Gaming/Steamdeck/SteamDeck GyroDSU to PC Cemu/Sunshine Moonlight and DSUGyro Passthru.md

 1. Open up `Cemu`, `Options` -> `Input settings`
 <br/>![[Pasted image 20230905215858.png]]
 2. Under `Controller 1` profile, you want to setup an `emulated controller` of `Wii U GamePad`.
 Only `Wii U GamePad` support gyro motion
-3. Then in Controller (this is your actual physical controller) we will setup basic control first **Note, YOU MUST CONFIGURE THE CONTROLLERS IN THIS ORDER, REVERSE ORDER WILL MAKE GYRO NOT WORK** XINPUT FIRST, THEN GYRO/DSUController
+3. Then in Controller (this is your actual physical controller) we will setup basic control first<br/>
+**Note, YOU MUST CONFIGURE THE CONTROLLERS IN THIS ORDER, REVERSE ORDER WILL MAKE GYRO NOT WORK**<br/>
+XINPUT FIRST, THEN GYRO/DSUController
 <br/>![[Pasted image 20230905223522.png]]
 ### XINPUT
-We will need to get basic key mapping into Cemu, and surprisingly, Cemu allow you to use multiple controller input on the same controller profile (one for basic control and one for gyro)
+We will need to get basic key mapping into Cemu, and surprisingly, Cemu allow you to use multiple controller input on the same controller profile (one for basic control and one for gyro)<br/>
 **YOU WILL NEED TO LAUNCH MOONLIGHT INORDER FOR CEMU TO DETECT STEAMDECK BASIC CONTROL**
 1. Click on the plus button and add a `XINPUT` API
 <br/>![[Pasted image 20230906184403.png]]